catalyst-cooperative/catalystcoop-handbook/docs/catalyst_101.md

 #### Internal Team Meetings - Team Specific (time and occurrence differs)

-**Attendees**: Team members
+**Attendees**: Team members.
 **Notes:** See notes documents for specific teams: [Internal teams](https://drive.google.com/open?id=1KuF1sJGQMWmODpD5LhnWVN61Ymbmg9xR)

-- Catalyst organizes internal tasks into a series of teams that meet on a semi-regular basis (defined in the [Teams Index](https://docs.google.com/document/u/0/d/1B9wzU3IuNlJbqG-4XpcpJnIpXhq8IRzf6m4lJnxXVvo/edit)) to discuss and execute issues related to their domain.
-Refer to the Teams Index for a list of the current teams, their responsibilities, and how often they meet.
+- Catalyst organizes internal tasks into a series of teams that meet on a semi-regular basis to discuss and execute issues related to their domain.
+See [above](internal-teams) for a breif description, or refer to the [Teams Index](https://docs.google.com/document/u/0/d/1B9wzU3IuNlJbqG-4XpcpJnIpXhq8IRzf6m4lJnxXVvo/edit) for a list of current teams, their responsibilities, and how often they meet.
 - Teams are not mandatory, but contractors are encouraged and members are expected to participate in at least one.

 (quarterly-advisory-committee-meeting-1-hours)=